claw-project/claw-language-specification/README.md

 2. array-transform
 3. loop-extract
 4. loop-fusion
+5. loop-hoist
-5. loop-interchange
+6. loop-interchange
-6. formatting transformation (internal transformation only)
+7. formatting transformation (internal transformation only)

 Users must be aware that directives transformation are applied sequentially and therefore, a transformation can be performed on already transformed code.